mosesbenjamin/haproxy/README.md

 ### HAPROXY running on TCP mode

 - (Visit port :80) By default, haproxy runs on TCP mode/ as a layer 4 proxy; the browser would create a stateful TCP connection with one of the servers.
-Once one is established, on page refresh, subsequent requests would become sticky to that server and forwarding to other servers would not be possible.
+Once one is established, on page refresh, subsequent requests would become sticky to that server and forwarding to other servers would not be possible
 - Hence, the default round-robbin doesn't reflect.
-- The TCP connectio creates a NAT table, picks a server, and forwards every request to it.
+- The TCP connection creates a NAT table, picks a server, and forwards every request to it

 ### HAPROXY running in HTTP mode

 - Round-robbin works properly; the final destination here is Haproxy
 - It runs as a layer 7 proxy.
-- The browser connects via TCP connection and ends at the proxy.
+- The browser connects via TCP connection and ends at the proxy
 - Haproxy now has the ability to funnel and load balance
+- Every request is a new request to the proxy; It treats requests as stateless as possible

+### HAPROXY running in HTTP mode

+- Round-robbin works properly; the final destination here is Haproxy
+- It runs as a layer 7 proxy.
+- The browser connects via TCP connection and ends at the proxy
+- Haproxy now has the ability to funnel and load balance
-- Every request is a new request to the proxy; It treats requests as stateless as possible.
+- Every request is a new request to the proxy; It treats requests as stateless as possible